 Message from the President

-JSIS aims to promote research and cooperation in insurance science, and to facilitate interactions and exchanges with related academic societies and organizations in Japan and abroad (Article 2 of bylaws).
+JSIS aims to promote research in insurance science and to facilitate interactions and exchanges with related academic societies and organizations in Japan and foreign countries (Article 2 of bylaws).
 We pursue these aims through the following three areas of activity.

-President, the Japanese Society of Insurance Science Professor, Waseda University
+President of the Japanese Society of Insurance Science, Professor of Meiji University